energywebfoundation/ocn-node/README.md

 #### 1.7 Providing a private key

-An Etheruem public-private keypair is used to identify the node on the network.
-Commonly, these keypairs are stored in a "wallet".
+An Etheruem public-private key-pair is used to identify the node on the network.
+Commonly, these key-pairs are stored in a "wallet".
 There are a number of ways that a wallet can be created, for example with [Metamask](https://metamask.io/).

 Once a private key has been created, set the node to use it: